The Canadian Centre on Disability Studies (CCDS) has a mandate dedicated to research, education, and information dissemination on disability issues.

 There are a number of ways you can contribute to the success of CCDS.

-As a continuation of its work in the area of aging and disability, the Canadian Centre on Disability Studies has been awarded a grant from the Winnipeg Foundation for a project called “Promoting Inclusion of Seniors with Intellectual Disabilities in Winnipeg Senior Centres”.
-This 15-month project (October 2012-December 2013) is undertaken in partnership with the Manitoba Association of Seniors Centre (MASC) and Winnserv Inc. Read More →
+As a continuation of its work in the area of aging and disability, the Canadian Centre on Disability Studies received a grant from the Winnipeg Foundation for a project called “Promoting Inclusion of Seniors with Intellectual Disabilities in Winnipeg Senior Centres”.
+This project was undertaken in partnership with the Manitoba Association of Seniors Centre (MASC) and Winnserv Inc. Read More →